Rexe0/BetterSurvival/README.md

 - Phantoms will no longer naturally drop phantom membranes
 - After a player enters the end, phantoms that naturally spawn around them will be slightly bigger and can drop phantom membranes (to repair elytra with)
 - After a player enters the end, the naturally spawning piglins around them will always spawn with a piece of netherite armor (that can't be dropped)
+- Wandering Traders will now always sell either a Stopwatch (When held shows your current speed in km/h) or a Metal Detector (Detects any ores under you when held)